 Workers’ compensation benefits are generally available to injured employees regardless of who is at fault in the accident.
 Workers’ compensation benefits are paid by the employer’s insurance company, but it is the obligation of the injured employee to file a claim for workers’ compensation.

-The Chicago workers’ compensation attorneys at Katz Friedman, Eagle, Eisenstein, Johnson & Bareck can help if you are injured at work by answering any questions you might have and by filing a claim for workers’ compensation benefits with your employer’s insurance company or the Illinois Workers Compensation Commission, if necessary.
+The Chicago workers’ compensation lawyers at Katz, Friedman, Eisenstein, Johnson, Bareck and Bertuca can help if you are injured at work by answering any questions you might have and by filing a claim for workers’ compensation benefits with your employer’s insurance company or the Illinois Workers Compensation Commission, if necessary.
 If you have been injured on the job, do not hesitate to contact one of our knowledgeable Chicago workers’ compensation attorneys at (312) 263-6330 to schedule a free consultation.The Purpose of Workers’ Compensation

 The workers’ compensation system was created to prevent employees from having to sue their employers for benefits following a work-related injury.
 When you file a workers’ compensation claim, you submit an Application for Claim with the Illinois Workers’ Compensation Commission with your employer’s insurer.
 Consequently, your relationship with your employer can remain intact despite your injury.
 In fact, it is against the law for any employer to threaten, harass or fire a worker who filed a workers’ compensation claim.